 As for Ronaldo, he too came out of Sporting's academy, he spent just one season wearing the green and white jersey in the Primeira Liga, and in 2003 he moved to Manchester United, having attracted Sir Alex Ferguson's interest in a friendly game between the two teams.

-Sporting, or “Sporting Lisbon”, as we tend to erroneously call them outside Portugal, so as to differentiate them from other clubs named “Sporting”, may have not won the championship title since 2002, but they remain one of Portugal's “Big Three” (alongside Benfica and Porto), proud of what they have accomplished in more than 100 years, and fully charged to return to the Primeira Liga's top.
+Sporting, or “Sporting Lisbon”, as we tend to erroneously call them outside Portugal, so as to differentiate them from other clubs named “Sporting”, may have not won the championship title since 2002, but they remain one of Portugal's “Big Three”, proud of what they have accomplished in more than 100 years.

 By Dimitris Basias

 The lion has been on Sporting's badge practically since day one (1907, a few months after the club were founded), and comes from the coat of arms of Fernando de Castelo Branco, a Portuguese politician of the late 19th and early 20th century.
 He was asked by José Alvalade and other founding members of Sporting to allow them to use it on the club's crest, and he agreed, as long as they changed the color (from blue to anything else).
 Green was chosen, as the color of hope.
 The current logo has been in use since 2001, and its main difference to the five previous ones is that the lion is yellow-ish.

 1906 The club is established.